 If it’s not an emergency or you don’t have this cover, check your insurance policy to see if your provider would prefer you to call them first.

-They may then send an approved plumber or engineer around to find and isolate the problem.
+They might then send an approved plumber or engineer around to find and isolate the problem.

 Your insurer is unlikely to cover the cost of any work deemed excessive or unnecessary.
 For example, unnecessarily ripped-out drywall isn't covered.